 The Circuit Civil Division processes non-criminal cases where there is a dispute involving sums of money that exceed $15,000.

-Below are some of the case types filed in the Circuit Civil Division:
+Below are some case types filed in the Circuit Civil Division:

 The Court Registry is a depository of funds for which the Clerk of the County and Circuit Court is custodian, pending withdrawal of funds, pursuant to the proper authority.
 All deposits placed into and disbursed from the Court Registry are authorized through Florida Statutes, Rules of Procedure or by case related court orders.
 Deposits into the Court Registry can be in the form of Cash, Cashier’s Check, Bank Official Check, Money Order, or Attorney Trust Account Check.
 No personal checks are accepted.
 Court Registry also accepts Cash and Surety Bonds.
 Please contact the Court Registry Division to determine the applicable deposit type.